-This vibrant napa cabbage kimchi is crunchy, zesty, and tangy — the perfect addition to salads, sandwiches, and wraps.
+This vibrant, turmeric and ginger-infused napa cabbage kimchi (excerpted from Mississippi Vegan by Timothy Pakron) is crunchy, zesty, and tangy — the perfect addition to salads, sandwiches, and wraps.
 It can also be tossed into fried rice or a vegetable stir-fry.
-As in traditional kimchi, it includes garlic, ginger, and napa cabbage.

 When purchasing the Napa cabbage head, make sure to weigh one that is over 2½ pounds, as you will be removing the green parts.
 The goal is to be left with 2 pounds for the batch of kimchi.”

 - Fresh turmeric (1 knob)

 Reprinted from Mississippi Vegan: Recipes & Stories from a Southern Boy’s Heart by Timothy Pakron.
 By arrangement with Avery, an imprint of Penguin Publishing Group, a division of Penguin Random House LLC. © 2018.

 Mississippi Vegan is available wherever books are sold.

 Contributed byTimothy Pakron, a photographer, recipe developer, food stylist, and passionate home cook.
 Mississippi Vegan is his debut cookbook.
 Visit him at Mississippi Vegan.

 - Here are more recipes featuring kimchi to explore.

 - If you like the distinct flavor and brilliant hue of turmeric, you may enjoy this roundup of turmeric beverages.

 Sunshine Napa Cabbage Kimchi